 - HC-1.2.2 These should, amongst other things, include procedures for removing Directors in case of non-attendance or other failure to discharge properly their responsibilities as company Directors. - HC-1.2.3 The Board of Bahraini investment firm licensees must periodically assess its own appropriate composition and if necessary refresh its membership. - HC-1.2.4 To demonstrate compliance with Rule HC-1.2.3, the Board should be able to demonstrate that it regularly considers (e.g. every one or two years) the mix of executive, non-executive and independent non-executive Directors, and skills and experience, that it requires.
-See also Paragraphs HC-1.2.5 to HC-1.2.10 below. - The Board must ensure that collectively it has sufficient expertise to understand the important issues relating to the operation and control of its company. - HC-1.2.6 It is not expected that every Board member is proficient in all areas, but collectively the Board is expected to have the required expertise.
+See also Paragraphs HC-1.2.5 to HC-1.2.9 below. - The Board must ensure that collectively it has sufficient expertise to understand the important issues relating to the operation and control of its company. - HC-1.2.6 It is not expected that every Board member is proficient in all areas, but collectively the Board is expected to have the required expertise.
 There should also be agreed upon procedures by the Board for Directors to take independent advice if necessary at the licensee's expense.
 CBB also expects Board members to undertake relevant training on a regular basis to help them fulfill their responsibilities as Directors. - HC-1.2.7 The Chairman of the Board of Bahraini investment firm licensees must be a non-executive Director.
-The Chairman therefore may not act as Chief Executive. - The Board must ensure that it has sufficient non-executive and independent non-executive Directors (in addition to its Chairman), in order to provide sufficient independent scrutiny of management.
-The licensee's annual report must identify Directors as executive, non-executive, or independent non-executive, and provide the definition of independence used. - HC-1.2.9 Amongst other things, the Board's composition should ensure that there are sufficient non-executive Directors for the Board (and its sub-Committees where relevant) to address tasks where there is a potential for conflict of interest or there is a need for impartiality (such as audit or remuneration issues).
+The Chairman therefore may not act as Chief Executive. - HC-1.2.7A A non-executive Director is a Director who is not involved in the day-to-day management of the licensee and is not an employee of the licensee. - The Board must ensure that it has sufficient non-executive and independent non-executive Directors (in addition to its Chairman), in order to provide sufficient independent scrutiny of management.
+The licensee's annual report must identify Directors as executive, non-executive, or independent non-executive, and provide the definition of independence used.